Bush Tetras: Reunions

 The original line-up of Bush Tetras reformed in 1995 and released the album Beauty Lies in 1997.
 Two other compilations were also issued, a CD version of Better Late Than Never retitled Boom in the Night (Original Studio Recordings 1980-1983) in 1995, and Tetrafied: Previously Released Recordings in 1996.

+In 1997, Kennedy departed again and was replaced as bassist by Julia Murphy.
 In 1998, they recorded an album with producer Don Fleming for Mercury Records, titled Happy, but it was shelved when Mercury was sold (the album was finally released in 2012 by ROIR).

-In 2005, they added bassist Julia Murphy and resumed performing in New York City.
-They toured Europe in summer 2006.
+In 2005, the band resumed performing in New York City, and toured Europe in summer 2006.

 Original bassist Kennedy died on November 14, 2011, after a long battle with liver disease.

 In February 2013, Cindy Rickmond (formerly of Cheap Perfume, Grayson Hugh, Church of Betty and Unknown Gender) briefly replaced Murphy as the band's bassist.

 In early 2016, Val Opielski (formerly of Krakatoa, Walking Hellos, PSXO and 1000 Yard Stare) joined the group on bass.

 In 2018, they released an EP, Take the Fall, on Wharf Cat Records.Then, in 2019, they released a 7-inch single, "There Is a Hum", on Thirdman Records.